devopsdojoconsortium/dojoconsortium.org/content/en/docs/vsm.md

 - Who is involved in this step?
 - What percentage of work is rejected by the next step in the process?

 Your team will need to identify these things for each step in the process.
-Don't forget to identify where your intake process is originated, whether that be stakeholder conversations, service desk, etc.
+Don't forget to identify where your intake process originated, whether that be stakeholder conversations, service desk, etc.

 ![Process step](/images/process-step.png "process-step.png")